 In recent years, and especially since the onset of the GFC, numerous studies have offered new insights on the relationship between bank deposits and banking risk.
 A key feature of these studies is that as domestic macro/fiscal risk increases, domestic savers increasingly move away from the classic market discipline savings paradigm discussed above.
 Instead, they move towards a model where they determine deposits for the domestic banking system as a whole on the basis of national macro/fiscal risk (Levy-Yeyati et al., 2010; Cubillas et al. 2012, 2017).
 This feature, incorporated in the DSGE macro models of Clerc et al. (2015) and Balfoussia et al. (2019), results into a mutation of market discipline from deposits' reallocation within national banking systems to international deposits substitution and/or increasing holdings of cash.
-Our paper contributes to this strand of the literature by providing evidence supporting a significant link between national fiscal/macro risk and relative bank deposits in the euro area.
-Moreover, the link becomes stronger as macro/fiscal risks increase in size.
+In the case of the euro area, both effects have been observed in recent years.
+Our paper contributes to this strand of the literature by providing evidence corroborating the hypothesis stated above: We find that national fiscal/macro risk is indeed an important determinant of relative bank deposits in the euro area, with the link between relative deposits and macro/fiscal risks becoming stronger as macro/fiscal risks increase in size.